 Notice of Commencement – Terms of Reference (November 2023)

 The Scarborough Bluffs West Project was initiated as an Individual Environmental Assessment (now known as a Comprehensive EA) in the Fall of 2023.
-The project is currently in the early stages.
 The process includes the following steps:

 Phase Two – Environmental Assessment (2025 onward)